gedemagt/seira-craft/README.md

 # Siera Craft

-**Siera Craft** is a Python package designed for managing and manipulating sequences with items that span intervals.
+**Siera Craft** is a Python package to help craft and manipulate sequences.

-## Features

-- Handle sequences of items that span specific intervals.
-- Detect and manage overlaps within sequences.
-- Flexibly insert and manipulate sequence items.
-- Default and customizable handlers (`Crafters`) for different sequence types.

 ## Installation